Taser Laws By State

 Illegal for Civilian Use

-There are currently four states where Tasers and all stun guns are completely banned for use for anyone other than law enforcement:
+There are currently two (2) states where Tasers and all stun guns are completely banned for use for anyone other than law enforcement:

 - Rhode Island

 Until recently, New Jersey also banned the weapons but they legalized stun guns in late 2017.
 Some other major cities, like Baltimore and Philadelphia, also reversed previous bans on stun guns in 2017.
+New York legalized stun guns in 2019.
 If Tasers are illegal in your state, don’t look online for a Taser for sale and have it shipped to another address.
 There could be serious penalties for deploying a shooting Taser gun in a state where they are banned.
 You can always turn to a Taser alternative like pepper spray or expandable batons when you can’t use stun guns in your home state.

 The Home Security Superstore has a wide array of self-defense weapons, including Tasers and other stun guns.
 Browse our collection of stun guns to find a Taser gun for sale that meets your needs, get a great deal on the price, and then have it on your doorstep in just a few days.
 If you still have questions about any of our products, contact us today to learn more.